vishalbakshi/fastbook-benchmark/README.md

 Since each question/answer pair has one or more `answer_component`s, I have chosen to modify the MRR@k and Recall@k calculations in my experiments and call them _Answer Component MRR@k_ and _Answer Component Recall@k_.

-#### Answer Component MRR@k
+#### Modified MRR@k

 The rank of the n-th passage, in the top-k passages, by which one or more `context`s of all `answer_component`s are retrieved.
-For example, if k=10 and a question has 4 `answer_component`s, and the corresponding `context`s are retrieved by the 9th-retrieved passage, the Answer Component MRR@10 is 1/9.
-If k=10 and only 3 of the `answer_component`s' `context`s are retrieved, Answer Component MRR@10 is 0.
+For example, if k=10 and a question has 4 `answer_component`s, and the corresponding `context`s are retrieved by the 9th-retrieved passage, the Modified MRR@10 is 1/9.
+If k=10 and only 3 of the `answer_component`s' `context`s are retrieved, Modified MRR@10 is 0.

 ```python
 from ftfy import fix_text